 Step 7: Run Windows System File Checker ("sfc /scannow")

 Step 9: Perform a Clean Installation of Windows

 Get more information regarding this error in Dell Optiplex 960 Manual-guideusermanual.com/product-name-optiplex-960-manual&po=344822&lang=English.
 Good Luck.

 For me I had the same issue, my database was on server and when I was using RDP on server I didn't have any issue.
 But when I was using RMS on my office desktop PC on network, I often have those issues.
-So I just deactivate my antivirus to test and no more issue.
-So I add my server IP address firewall rule to allow traffic without analyze.
+(Antivirus and firewall were not the problems since the issue came back)

 I don't imagine SQL 2016 was ever tested to be utilized with RMS and it's best to go with something tried and true.
 2008 R2 with the 2005 backwards compatibility patch would be where I would suggest you go.